jianshu93/kmerHLL/README.md

 Flajolet, Philippe, Éric Fusy, Olivier Gandouet, and Frédéric Meunier.
 "Hyperloglog: the analysis of a near-optimal cardinality estimation algorithm."
 Discrete mathematics & theoretical computer science Proceedings (2007).

 Heule, Stefan, Marc Nunkesser, and Alexander Hall.
 "Hyperloglog in practice: Algorithmic engineering of a state of the art cardinality estimation algorithm."
 In Proceedings of the 16th International Conference on Extending Database Technology, pp. 683-692.
 2013.

+Yu, Yun William, and Griffin M. Weber.
+"Hyperminhash: Minhash in loglog space."
+IEEE transactions on knowledge and data engineering 34.1 (2020): 328-339.